dirkrombauts/SpecLogLogoReplacer/README.md

 ![](./before.png)

-SpecLog Logo Replacer enables you to have your own logo in the exported file:
+SpecLog Logo Replacer enables you to put your own logo into the exported file:

 ![](./after.png)